lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 The KEY_MANAGER_EN signal is active only during DEV / PROD / PROD_END / RMA.

-### CLK_BYP_EN
+### CLK_BYP_REQ

-The CLK_BYP_EN signal switches the main system clock to an external clock signal in RAW and TEST_LOCKED states when initiating a life cycle transition.
+The CLK_BYP_REQ signal switches the main system clock to an external clock signal in RAW and TEST_LOCKED states when initiating a life cycle transition.
 This is needed since the internal clock source may not be fully calibrated yet in those states, and the OTP macro requires a stable clock frequency in order to reliably program the fuse array.
+The CLK_BYP_REQ signal is only asserted when a transition command is issued.

 ### ESCALATE_EN